 Multi-purpose Room Stage.
-There is a small raised stage across the east end of the Multipurpose Room, with a single step up approximately 8 inches above the main floor.
+There is a small raised stage across the east end of the Multi-purpose Room, with a single step up approximately 8 inches above the main floor.
 There is no ramp or lift and this area is therefore not accessible.
 However, it appears that the activities which take places on this low stage can also be accommodated elsewhere in the room.
 If that is not the case, the installation of an access ramp should be considered for full, permanent accessibility.

 6. Barriers that limit access to existing buildings.
-Description of each barrier and nature of limitation.
-Condition of parking and pathway surfacing.